rokmonster/ocr/readme.md

 - English language is preferred as coordinate information lines up most accurately with English.
 - No way to merge user information from different screens.
 - Best template is detected automatically, but same template is used for all files in media directory.
-- Requires properly defined template
+- Requires a template defined for proper device (resolution/acpect-ratio/language)
+- Limited number of predefined templates

 ## Getting started